- Ranked Choice Voting

 - Primary elections are also often decided with small pluralities.
 The chart below shows plurality wins in primary elections for U.S. House of Representatives races in 2020.
 In some highly-contested races, winners received as little as 22% of the vote -- meaning 78% of people voted against them.

 Sometimes, the winner of a single-winner RCV election does not have a majority of total votes cast.
 A winner is declared when a candidate has a majority of votes which are active in that round of counting, which excludes ballots which have become inactive.
-This has occurred in 64 single-winner RCV elections in the U.S. In those cases, the winner was the candidate preferred by a majority of voters who chose to express a preference between the finalists.
+This has occurred in 103 single-winner RCV elections in the U.S. In those cases, the winner was the candidate preferred by a majority of voters who chose to express a preference between the finalists.
 As noted by Burnett and Kogan, ballot exhaustion is sometimes due to jurisdictions limiting the allowed number of rankings.
-Of the 64 elections in which the winner earned fewer than 50% of first-round preferences, 54 occurred in elections where voters were limited to only three rankings.
+Of the elections in which the final-round winner earned fewer than half of the first-round preferences, over half occurred in elections where voters were limited to only three rankings.
 You can learn more about the majority criterion with RCV in our FAQ.

 RCV and Incumbents